-- > Number of people participating in events related to your ministry. - ➢ Monthly financial support. - > Any additional benchmarks related to living out your core values.
+- ➤ One-on-one community contacts. - > Strategic events to connect with target group. - > Adults added to contact list. - Adults committed as Core/Launch team members. - Number of people participating in events related to your ministry. - ➤ Monthly financial support. - Any additional benchmarks related to living out your core values.

-Please also attach the following information to this application:

-- □ A projected cash flow sheet for the first two years of operation.
-(If this is a renewal application, then a projected cash flow for the next two years of operations.) - U The demographic information that supports this location. - □ If this is a renewal application, provide a brief summary of how the previous year's grant dollars were used.
+Please also attach the following information to this s application: A projected cash flow sheet for the first two years of operation.
+(If this is a renewal application, then a projected cash flow for the next two years of operations.) □ The demographic information that supports this location. ☐ If this is a renewal application, provide a brief summary of how the previous year's grant dollars were used.
 Please be as specific as possible.

-Other comments you would like to share that may prove useful in the Committee's evaluation process:

-Signature of Person Completing Form

-Signature of District Superintendent (Required)

-Signature of Coordinator of Congregational Development (Required)
+Other comments you would like to share that may process: rove useful in the Committee's evaluation Signature of Person Completing Form Date Signature of District Superintendent (Required) Date Signature of Coordinator of Congregational Develop (Required) Date Date